Bertrangsf/2.-GOLD-pipeline/README.md

 ## Methodology:

-The realization of the project is divided into up to 3 parts:
+The realization of the project is divided into up to 4 parts:

-1. Preliminary cleaning of the dataset.
+1. Preliminary cleaning of the dataset.csv.

-* Import the csv from the files.
-* - Adding columns (year, month, day, currency)
+* Adding columns (year, month, day, currency)

 2. Scrapping.

 * Requesting to the URL the data from the table.
-* - Coverting the price into float.
+* Coverting the price into float.
-* - Adding columns (year, month, day, currency).
+* Adding columns (year, month, day, currency).
-* - Deleting the duplicate info.
+* Deleting the duplicate info.
-* - Import the df from the csv and concatenating it with the df obtained by scrapping.
+* Import the df from the csv and concatenating it with the df obtained by scrapping.

 3. Final df

 * Importing the concatenated df and applying the function to add the new result of that day.
-* - Deleting the duplicate info.
+* Deleting the duplicate info.

 4. Vizualization